Sustainable Canadian Agricultural Partnership

 About Sustainable CAP

 Under the Sustainable Canadian Agricultural Partnership agreement, the Saskatchewan Ministry of Agriculture and SARM are delivering five programs that make up the Pest Biosecurity Program.
-Rural municipalities and First Nation communities in Saskatchewan will have resources when dealing with invasive plants, rats, nuisance beavers, gophers, clubroot and other pests as declared or designated under the Saskatchewan Pest Control Act and Weed Control Act.
+Rural municipalities and First Nation communities in Saskatchewan will have resources when dealing with invasive plants, rats, nuisance beavers, gophers, clubroot and other pests as declared or designated under The Plant Health Act and The Weed Control Act in Saskatchewan.

 Plant Health Network